sklarow/mobile-elements-report/README.md

 # mobile-elements-report

 Mobile Elements Report is a lightweight web tool for analyzing Appium Source Page XML.
-It helps you visualize the UI hierarchy and spot problems before writing automated tests.
+It helps you visualize the UI hierarchy, inspect locator details like XPath, and spot problems before writing automated tests.

 ## How it works